 Earlier in the week I’d had the privilege of visiting with Norbert.
 Dittrich shared the following as another illustration of the value of unrestricted support, “Our funding is so stable that some of the state institutions mention it when they are recruiting scientists—it’s helped draw talent to the state.”

 Other examples of strategic gifts were also discussed.
 In response to a question from philanthropist Harry Lucas about the outcome of a small seed money grant for inquiry-based learning that he’d made to the Harvard Mathematics department, Danny Goroff (now of the Sloan Foundation, but who was teaching at Harvard University when Harry made the grant to Harvard) noted it was a good example of how “important, strategic, and very wise investments can make a huge difference, as it ended up changing the way a lot of mathematics was taught at my department at Harvard.”
 He continued, “It’s another illustration of how this kind of private philanthropy is qualitatively and quantitatively completely different from what governments can do and from what corporations can do, and so it’s very valuable.”

 Is payment of overhead costs at universities a good use of philanthropic funding?
 Danny addressed this controversial question.
 “I love paying overhead,” was a statement that caused surprised murmurs throughout the room.
 He explained, “I realized it’s the price you pay in the U.S. for not having federal universities.
 It is genius in its outcome, as it supports universities in proportion to the amount of research that they do without all the federal meddling common in other countries.”

 Ultimately, I found the Texas gathering inspirational.
-It was wonderful to hear from philanthropists who cared about basic science and who were eager to share their experiences and to connect with other like-minded people.
+It was wonderful to hear from philanthropists who cared about discovery science and who were eager to share their experiences and to connect with other like-minded people.